emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 Once confirmed, *repo-grep* locates the appropriate folder to search from:

-* If you're in a Git ropository or SVN working copy, it uses Emacs' built-in VCS root detection.
+* If you're in a Git repository or SVN working copy, it uses Emacs' built-in VCS root detection.
 * If no VCS root is found, it defaults to the current directory.
 * If repo-grep-subfolder is set, the search is restricted to that subfolder under the root.
 * If repo-grep-from-folder-above is non-nil (as in repo-grep-multi), the search starts from the parent directory of the detected root.